 Based on the survey of available materials in the area, a base course of crushed limestone aggregate or gravel appears to be the most practical material for asphalt pavement project.
 The base course should conform to Texas State Department of Highways and Public Transportation Standard Specification, Item 247, Type A, Grade 1-2.
-The aggregate base course should be installed as per applicable City of San Antonio Guidelines.
+The aggregate base course should be installed as per applicable city / county Guidelines.